tundish/blue_monday_78/bluemonday78/ray_19780116_retires/homecoming.rst

 [OFFICER]_

-    Well I'd say that's where your problems begin.
+    And I'd say that's where your problems begin.

 .. property:: OFFICER.state 19780119